The Sun-drenched City

 It is a combination of the laid-back South American mañana culture (everything will be done tomorrow, just you wait and see!) and the proud, fun-loving Colombian way of life.

 Colombia as a travel destination isn’t everyone’s cup of coffee.
 South America’s second most-populous country, has a troubled past and a present plagued by bloody political conflicts, destabilizing guerrilla and paramilitary groups, mass kidnapping for ransom and powerful drug cartels.

-Travelers to Colombia can experience summer, winter, autumn and spring at the same time, depending on their location.
+Travelers can experience summer, winter, autumn and spring at the same time, depending on their location.
 The Caribbean coastal lowlands in the tropical north are always hot.